 |---|---|---|

-| Best for | Solo & independent clinicians who want fast notes | Solo clinicians to groups & hospitals wanting documentation + revenue + care teams |
+| Best for | Solo & independent clinicians who want fast notes | Solo clinicians, small-to-medium sized clinics. |

-| Ambient AI scribe | Yes | Yes — real-time, note ready as you leave the room |
+| Ambient AI scribe | Yes | Yes |

-| Languages | 90+ languages | Multilingual, including blended speech (e.g. Spanglish) |
+| Languages | 90+ languages | 90+ languages plus blended speech (e.g. Spanglish) |

 | Medical coding | ICD-10 (top tier); CPT in beta | CPT, CPT II, ICD-10 & E&M service levels, with one-click optimization & Magic Addendum |

-| EMR / EHR integration | "EHR Push" — copy/paste into browser EHRs via Chrome extension (top tier) | Data-mapped integration with any web-based EMR via a Chrome extension; one-click, deploys in days |
+| EMR / EHR integration | Chrome extension (top tier) | Chrome extension; one-click note transfer, deploys in days.
+API available. |

-| Automated patient outreach | No | Yes — EmilyAI calls patients pre/post-visit & updates the chart |
+| Automated patient outreach | No | Yes.
+EmilyAI calls patients pre/post-visit & updates the chart |

-| Prior authorization | No | Yes — Prior AuthAI compiles supporting documentation |
+| Prior authorization | No | Yes.
+Prior AuthAI compiles supporting documentation |

-| Document & image capture | Limited | AI vision scans labs, images, med lists into the workflow |
+| Document & image capture | Audio only | AI vision scans labs, images, med lists into the workflow |

-| Inpatient / hospital | No — outpatient focus | Yes — Rapid Rounds, Swift Summaries, Lightning Handoffs, Obs/Inpatient status |
+| Inpatient / hospital | No (outpatient focus) | Yes - Discharge Summary, Progress, Medical Admit, + more. |

-| Team / group mode | Groups tier (some features in beta) | Provider & Team Mode across front desk → MA → provider |
+| Team / group mode | Groups tier (some features in beta) | Role-based collaboration across front desk β MA β provider |

 | Compliance HIPAA + BAA | Yes | Yes + Organizational BAA |

-| Price for unlimited notes | $79 / month | $99 / month Switching from Freed?
-If you've had a Freed subscription for at least 3 months, we'll match $79/month for your first year. |
+| Price for unlimited notes | $79 / month | $69.99 / month Switching from Freed?
+If you've had a Freed subscription for at least 3 months, we won't just match it, we'll beat it for your first year. |

-| Free trial | Yes — 7 days | Yes — 30 days or 10 notes |
+| Free trial | Yes, 7 days | Yes, 30 days or 10 notes |

 What is Freed?